Welcome to our FAQ page about steering. Here we answer frequently asked questions of our users.

 Answer:

 At this age, the pump is nearing the end of its optimum life.
-Steering gears are manufactured to strict tolerances - typically a few microns of a millimetre - so an aging pump could allow small particles to enter the system, causing leaks and failure.
+Steering gears are manufactured to strict tolerances - typically a few microns of a millimeter - so an aging pump could allow small particles to enter the system, causing leaks and failure.
 Similarly, debris from an aging rack could be in the pump.

 Whatever you decide to do, a complete flush and refill with new fluid is essential.